Program Overview

 The A Exam is also known as the Examination for Admission to Candidacy.
 This oral exam generally includes a written component, as determined by your Special Committee.
 Passing the A Exam means the graduate faculty believes that you are ready to proceed into the dissertation phase of your degree program.

-A Exams prepare you for the three fields you are examined in (if you want a fourth member on your Committee, it is easier to add them after the A Exam; however, some students decide to do four fields).
+A Exams prepare you for the three fields you are examined in (if you want a fourth member on your Committee, it is easier to add them after the A exam; however, some students decide to do four fields).
 It enables faculty to write letters of recommendation that you have in-depth knowledge of these fields and could teach them, if need be.

-Students must schedule exams with the Graduate School at least seven calendar days in advance by filing the proper examination scheduling form.
+Students must schedule exams with the Graduate School at least seven calendar days in advance by filing out the proper examination scheduling form.
 Examination results must be filed with the Graduate School within three business days of the exam.
 Both forms are available on the Graduate School website.
 The scheduled exam date will be announced to the field at least seven days in advance.

 Students who have not completed their A Exam and submitted their dissertation prospectus to their Committee by May 1 of their sixth semester will not be eligible for summer support in their third summer or Dissertation Sage Fellowship support in upcoming semesters.